 There is a difference between the educational attainment of children on free school meals and those who are not.
-At the end of key stage 4 (age 14-16), the gap in performance was the widest in the North West.
+At the end of key stage 4, the gap in performance was the widest in the North West.

-In 2009 5.8% of young people aged 16-18 are not in education, employment or training (NEET).
-National studies have shown that young people who have offended or who have been in care are more likely to become NEET.
+5.8% of young people aged 16-18 are not in education, employment or training (NEET).
+National studies have shown that young people who have offended or who have been in care are up to 10 times more likely to become NEET.

-There are wide gaps in economic prosperity in the area, with average household income in the most affluent neighbourhood (Lower Layer Super Output Area®) being around three times that of households in the least affluent neighbourhood® and over a quarter of people out of work and claiming benefits in our poorest neighbourhoods.10
+There are wide gaps in economic prosperity in the area, with average household income in the most affluent neighbourhood (Lower Layer Super Output Area8) being around three times that of households in the least affluent neighbourhood9 and over a quarter of people out of work and claiming benefits in our poorest neighbourhoods.10